 Section 3.
 Annual Meeting Attendance

-Attendance at Annual Meetings shall be open to the following: (1) Active, Student and Life members of the Association.
+Attendance at Annual Meetings shall be open to the following: (1) Active, Student, Life, and Affiliate members of the Association.
 (2) Such persons engaged in program and staff development or related work in the employment of land grant universities and colleges, governmental agencies, or other program and staff development organizations.

 Section 4.
 Business and Special Meetings Attendance

 The business meeting is that part of the Annual Meeting held to conduct the Association’s business.
-Voting at business meetings and special meetings shall be limited to Active, Student and Life members of in good-standing with the Association.
+Voting at business meetings and special meetings shall be limited to Active, Student, Life and Affiliate members in good standing.
 The Board of Directors may invite others into the meeting to discuss matters of importance with the Association.

 Article VI: Quorum